Thank you for visiting this website, and for your interest in the first circumnavigation. I hope you liked it, or found it useful.

 The main premise of the webpage and of the map of the journey is to be loyal to reality- or the documented reality, to be more precise.
 It is a matter of respect, both to those we refer to, and to those of you that are reading it.
 Although this expedition caused admiration since the beginning, and therefore much has been written about it, I tried to document it only from original sources, trying to prevent my vision of what happened and how it happened from being distorted.
 It is based solely on the written documents left by the main characters and their co-protagonists, which are many, fortunately.

-Once this base is acquired, I invite you to put yourself in the shoes of the people that lived the events narrated in this webpage, and to freely imagine the emotions and feelings our sailors must have felt.
-The joy of discovering the Strait of Magellan, the despair of seeing their colleagues die, without knowing if they would be next, the excitement of arriving and the glory of being the first to circumnavigate the world.
-These feelings are probably as real as the documented facts, but it is your job to appreciate the details hidden among the lines to have a richer and more complete image of what happened.
+Once that base is acquired, I invite you to put yourself in the shoes of those people in the trances that are told here and to unleash the imagination about the emotions that our sailors undoubtedly had to feel.
+The joy when discovering the Strait of Magellan, the despair when seeing so many companions die without knowing if oneself will be the next, or the illusion to arrive and for the glory of being the first to go around the world, are surely facts as real as those documented, but it is up to you to know how to appreciate them between the lines to forge a richer and more complete vision of what happened.

 I recognise how hard it is to be completely objective when one talks about this journey.
 Although I try to stick to the documented facts, I cannot, and I do not want to, hide how much I admire those men, an admiration that has grown the more I have read about them and what they did.